-Usually these aeration systems work by having an air source at the bottom of a water storage tank.
-The air source pushes air up through eh tank and on through a vent pipe.
+Usually, these aeration systems work by having an air source at the bottom of a water storage tank.
+The air source pushes air up through the tank and on through a vent pipe.
 There are even units available that utilize air when filling the tank as well.

-With both the bottom air ventilation and the filling aeration, it is possible to remove up to 99% of the radon from the well water.
+With both the bottom air ventilation and the filling aeration, removing up to 99% of the radon from the well water is possible.

 It is recommended that you test your water periodically after you install the radon removal system.
 You will want to verify that it is working as it should.
 The typical cost of removing radon from well water with an aeration system is approximately $3000-$6000.

 The health benefits of removing radon from your well water are obvious.
 The money you spend on a filtration system is not just beneficial for your health, though.
 If you ever decide to sell your home, you can expect buyers to question your home’s radon exposure.

 The fact that you have addressed the problem beforehand will make your home more appealing to buyers and, therefore, easier to sell for a good price.
 There are very few buyers who will be willing to accept failing levels of radon in water.

 It makes sense you will want to address this issue not only for your family’s benefit but for the ease with which you will sell your home.